gohilnihar07/Samsungpdtraining/README.md

 end
 endmodule
 '''
-If we write always like this, always will evaluated when any signal changes then, it will generate mux.<br><br>
+If we write always like this, always will evaluated when any signal changes then, it will generate mux.<br>

 So,always write sensitivity list carefully.
+<br><br>

+2.Blocking Vs non-blocking statements <br>
+In Verilog, blocking and non-blocking statements are two different ways of assigning values to variables within procedural blocks like always and initial blocks.
+These statements control the sequencing and timing of assignments, and understanding their differences is crucial for writing correct and predictable RTL code.<br><br>
+(I)Blocking Statements:<br>
+Blocking assignments (=) are executed sequentially in the order they appear in the code.
+When a blocking assignment is encountered, the execution of the current procedural block is paused until the assignment is completed.<br><br>
+(II)Non-blocking statements:<br>
+Non-blocking assignments (<=) are used to model concurrent behavior within procedural blocks.
+Non-blocking assignments are scheduled to occur at the end of the current time step, allowing all non-blocking assignments within a procedural block to update simultaneously without affecting the rest of the logic in the block.<br>

 </details>